britig/policy-refinement-bo/README.md

 The main program takes the following arguments

 1) env : environment name (default is LunarLanderContinuous-v2)
-2) actor : filepath to the actor network (default is ppo_actorLunarLanderContinuous-v2.pth)
+2) actor : filepath to the actor network (default is Policies/ppo_actorLunarLanderContinuous-v2.pth)
-3) critic : filepath to the critic network (default is ppo_criticLunarLanderContinuous-v2.pth)
+3) critic : filepath to the critic network (default is Policies/ppo_criticLunarLanderContinuous-v2.pth)
-4) failuretraj : The filepath to the failure trajectory path (default is failure_trajectory_lunar.data)
+4) failuretraj : The filepath to the failure trajectory path (default is Failure_Trajectories/failure_trajectory_lunar_implication.data)

-Note : I generally change the default argument in the main.py file otherwise the command line becomes too long
+Note : Change the default arguments in the main.py file otherwise the command line may become too long

 To train a model run: